alexbleggijr/alexbleggijr/README.md

 <br/>

-I was born in Brazil, but I am also an Italian citizen, as my family is of Italian origin.
-I spent about three years in Sydney, where I became fluent in English and made some wonderful friends.
+I'm Alex — a front-end developer from Brazil and over 11 years of experience building for the web.
+I spent three years in Sydney, where I became fluent in English and fell in love with multicultural collaboration.

-My favorite hobbies include digital drawing, painting, and sculpting; playing guitar; reading manga (_Berserk, Death Note, Attack on Titan..._); reading books (_The Lord of the Rings, A Song of Ice and Fire, The Saxon Stories..._); gaming (_doom, quake, deadspace..._); watching series (_Rick and Morty, Vikings, Sons of Anarchy..._); watching movies (_Aliens, Event Horizon, The Matrix..._); listening to music; and going to the gym.

-Ahhh… I was also in a band!
-Unfortunately, I had to take a break after moving from my hometown.
-If you’d like to check out the band, feel free to visit the links [Spotify](https://open.spotify.com/artist/3iQqLK4NA4oBKLKGwwnXZO?si=B0m2tIWbS4yeTNaKUfwn6w), [Youtube](https://www.youtube.com/@KeepThemBlind).
-If you enjoy the genre and appreciate our work, please give us a thumbs-up and support the band 🤘❤️

-**Now, a bit about my background in web development...**

-My journey in web development began back in 2001.
-I attended high school and technical school simultaneously, and in 2003 I graduated with a technical degree in software development.
-During that time, I built a solid foundation in algorithms, **Delphi**, and **SQL database** development.
-However, my passion for **Chemistry** and **Mathematics** led me to pursue **Chemical Engineering**.
-I eventually left the course halfway through, realizing it wasn’t the right fit for me.
-I saved up and went to Sydney to study English, where I spent three years.
-In 2013, I returned to Brazil and resumed my studies in software development.

-In 2014, I officially began my career as a software developer at a small software factory, working mainly as a front-end developer on **email marketing**, **hotsites**, **institutional websites**, and **e-commerce** projects.
-During my two years there, I developed solid foundations in **HTML**, **CSS**, **Web Accessibility**, **JavaScript**, **jQuery**, **Bootstrap**, **Less**, **Sass**, **Grunt**, **Gulp**, and **AngularJS**.

-In 2016, I joined Medgrupo, one of the largest medical education companies in the world, where I continue to work today.
-At Medgrupo, I’ve had the opportunity to participate in several projects, gaining valuable experience with a wide range of technologies and development tools such as **Angular**, **Vue.js**, **React.js**, **Stencil.js**, **Storybook**, **Ionic**, **GSAP**, **Ionic Animations/Gestures**, and many others.
+Outside of work, I'm passionate about digital art, music, and gaming.
+I enjoy digital drawing and sculpting, playing guitar, reading manga and fantasy novels, watching sci-fi and action series, and hitting the gym.
+I even played in a band — you can find us on [Spotify](https://open.spotify.com/artist/3iQqLK4NA4oBKLKGwwnXZO?si=B0m2tIWbS4yeTNaKUfwn6w) and [Youtube](https://www.youtube.com/@KeepThemBlind) 🤘

+My web development journey began in 2001, and after earning a technical degree in software development, I explored various technologies from Delphi to modern front-end frameworks.
+Since 2016, I’ve been at Medgrupo, one of the world’s leading medical education companies, where I currently lead a multidisciplinary team of designers and developers.

+I focus on building scalable Design Systems, reusable UI kits, and crafting interactions, animations, and gestures that enhance usability and ensure a consistent experience across all products and platforms.

 </details>